Brad Stevens: Coaching style

 Stevens is a proponent of statistical analysis to enhance his coaching decisions, spending almost as much time looking at statistics as watching game film.
 "I think it's a unique way of looking at the game that may be able to help best communicate to your players", Stevens explains.
 For example, when Butler was slumping in late 2010, Stevens challenged his team: "this [46% defensive field goal percentage] is where we are.
 This isn't acceptable to get to where we want to go.
 But what does that really mean?
-It's not just get better defensively, it is, if we give up three less baskets a game, then we will be at 40 percent field goal percentage defense which will be top 20 in the country".
+It's not just get better defensively, it is, if we give up three less baskets a game, then we will be at 40 percent field goal percentage defense which will be top 20 in the country."
 The team got the message, improved throughout the season, and ultimately went on a March run fueled by defense.
 In 2012, Stevens became the first college coach to hire someone solely for statistical research when he added Drew Cannon to the staff.
 If he had the resources, Stevens says he would hire a team of statisticians to analyze the team's play.

 Stevens' teams are built around solid basketball fundamentals and good teamwork rather than individual basketball skill.
 His teams are known for their defense, forcing opponents into uncharacteristic mistakes.
-The secret to basketball – and life – is "just to do the job to the best of your ability and don't worry about anything else," Stevens says.
-"Win the next game.
+Stevens says that the secret to basketball—and life—is "just to do the job to the best of your ability and don't worry about anything else."
+He also states, "Win the next game.
 Win the next possession.
 That's our focus.
 It's boring.
-It's also the way championships are won", he says.
-In short, Stevens is a strong believer in "The Butler Way" – doing all the little things that transform a group of good basketball players into a great basketball team.
+It's also the way championships are won."
+In short, Stevens is a strong believer in "The Butler Way"—doing all the little things that transform a group of good basketball players into a great basketball team.
 "I tell the players 'the Butler Way' isn't easy to define," Stevens says, "but you can see it on the floor when we share the basketball, play with great energy and defend."